arancicarini/Middleware-2019-2020/Rest/RestProject/README.md

 | `/images/:key` | DELETE | -                                                        | PRIVATE |Delete the image associated with `key` in the user account   | - |

 ## How to test the server
-Open a shell and navigate to the cloned repository (of course you need to have a jdk and maven installed in your shell).
+Open a shell and navigate to RestProject in the cloned repository (of course you need to have a jdk and maven installed in your shell).
 Type:

     - mvn compile